BenWolstencroft/home-assistant-moes-trv-schedule-card/README.md

 1. **For text entities**: Verify the entity accepts the `text.set_value` service
 2. **For climate entities**: Check that your TRV integration supports schedule setting
+3. **For sensor entities**: Ensure MQTT integration is configured and the device name is correct
-3. Check Home Assistant logs for error messages
+4. Check Home Assistant logs for error messages
-4. Ensure your TRV is online and responding
+5. Ensure your TRV is online and responding
-5. Verify the schedule string format matches what your device expects
+6. Verify the schedule string format matches what your device expects

 ### Entity Not Found